kbab6aoo/HowToArticles/setupNginxServerBlocks.md

 In this article, we will discuss how to configure server blocks in Nginx on a Ubuntu 16.04 Server.

 ### Prerequisites
-We're going to be using a non-root user with sudo privileges throughout this tutorial.
-If you do not have a user like this configured, you can create one by following our [Ubuntu 16.04](https://github.com/kbab6aoo/HowToArticles/blob/myHowToArticles/initialSvrSetupUbuntu_16_04.md)initial server setup guide.
+We're going to be using a non-root user with sudo privileges throughout this article.
+If you do not have a user like this configured, you can create one by following our [Ubuntu 16.04](https://github.com/kbab6aoo/HowToArticles/blob/myHowToArticles/initialSvrSetupUbuntu_16_04.md) initial server setup guide.